tech-med/medlearnity.com/src/content/wpPages/exams/usmle/usmle-step-3/index.md

 ---
 title: 'USMLE Step 3 Tutoring'
 pubDate: 2020-04-30
-description: 'USMLE Step 3 is the final hurdle in the USMLE exam series and is often the most underestimated by aspiring doctors.
-Don''t let your guard down just yet.'
+description: "USMLE Step 3 is the final hurdle in the USMLE exam series and is often the most underestimated by aspiring doctors.
+Don't let your guard down just yet."
 ---

 ## USMLE Step 3 is the final hurdle in the USMLE exam series and is often the most underestimated by aspiring doctors.
 Don't let your guard down just yet.